 “Racing and Sports Car Chassis Design” by Costin and Phipps.
 My copy is a second edition, 1965.
 In talking about suspension stiffness, “Here the present trend is towards lower frequencies of around 70/80 cycles per minute (CPM).”
 Now that’s low.
 I don’t know what cars they’d be referring to.
 I suspect that the Coopers with the transverse leaf spring couldn’t have physically gone that soft.

 It could have been they included the tyre spring rate in the frequency calculation.
 If so, 70/80 CPM might be equivalent to 90/100 CPM at the wheel centre, as we calculate it.

 Recently, we got to see what spring frequencies Lotus was using at the time.
-Peter Boel from NZ, racer and 1960’s open wheeler aficionado, was using our Weight Transfer Worksheet™ to check the set-up on his two fantastic Lotuses – the Lotus 41 and Lotus 51.
+Peter Boel, racer and 1960’s open wheeler aficionado, was using our Weight Transfer Worksheet™ to check the set-up on his two fantastic Lotuses – the Lotus 41 and Lotus 51.
 Yep, both running around 100 CPM.
 Wow, lower than I would have guessed.